-1.2.1 Definitions and explanations relating to the general terminology of the Rules are given in Par I "Classification".
+1.2.1 Definitions and explanations relating to the general terminology of these Rules are given in Par I "Classification".

-For the purpose of the present Part the following definitions and explanations have been adopted.
+For the purpose of this Part the following definitions and explanations have been adopted.

 Damage waterline is the waterline of a damaged ship with one or more adjacent compartments flooded.